Meteor-Community-Packages/meteor-autoform/README.md

 This object has *not* been validated.
 * `currentDoc`: The object that's currently bound to the form through the `doc` attribute

-And `this` provides the following:
+In addition to the normal `this` context:

-* A `done` method, which you must call when you are done with your custom client submission logic.
+* A `this.done()` method, which you *must* call when you are done with your custom client submission logic.
 This allows you to do asynchronous tasks if necessary.
-If you pass an `Error` object as the only argument, then any `onError` hooks will be called; otherwise, any `onSuccess` hooks will be called.
+You may optionally pass one argument.
+If you pass an `Error` object, then any `onError` hooks will be called; otherwise, any `onSuccess` hooks will be called.
-* A `resetForm` method, which you can call to reset the corresponding autoform if necessary.
-But this is also done automatically after all `onSubmit` hooks have called `this.done()` without error.
-* The form submit event, in `event`
-* The template, in `template`

 If you return `false`, no further submission will happen, and it is equivalent to calling `this.event.preventDefault()` and `this.event.stopPropagation()`.
 If you return anything other than `false`, the browser will submit the form.